 There are a lot of times when the mouse beats the keyboard in terms of efficiency in Excel.

-Here are Top 10 Excel Double Click Mouse Tricks for Excel Power Users like you!
+Here are the Top 10 Double Click Cell in Excel Tricks for Excel Power Users like you!

 You will have a fun time increasing your productivity with these tricks!

 Show or Hide the Excel Ribbon

 There are times where we just want more space in our Excel Window and it is very easy to hide the Ribbon.